openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 classes, the subtyping links to `int[]` and the other primitive arrays may be set up.)

+## Heap effects

+A primitive object may be stored either nested inside another object or array, or directly on the heap.
+In the latter case, we say that the primitive object has been _buffered_ on the heap.
+This is sometimes necessary in order to treat the object as a regular reference.
+(For example, adding it to a `List<Object>` requires buffering.)
+The JVM handles buffering transparently, and tries avoid buffering when possible, lifting them into registers or storing them in flat variables.

+A sudden buffering of many large primitive objects, transferring their contents from the stack to the heap, could in principle cause an `OutOfMemoryError`.
+This could happen, in particular, when a very large optimized stack frame deoptimizes back to the interpreter, flushing temporary objects to the heap.
+Such an error will probably appear "out of band" or causeless to the user.

+Mutable state on the heap is subject to the rules of the Java Memory Model.
+Relative to the JMM, a buffered primitive object must be treated comparably to an identity object which has all final fields.
+In both cases, some platforms may require a memory barrier after all fields have been stored to heap, and before the resulting pointer is published.

+When an array element or mutable instance field is of a `Q` type, the effect of loading or storing a `Q` value is tracked by the Java Memory Model as if the primitive object were recursively broken down into the component subfields of it and all of its embedded sub-objects, all the way down to plain pointers and scalar (non-object) primitives like `int` and `long`.

+In other words, a flattened value in the heap is "scalarized", decomposed into a set of machine words.

+#### Struct-tearing

+It follows that a multi-threaded program can contain races on changes to these individual pointers and scalars.
+Thus, a thread can witness an "impossible" combination of fields in a primitive object, given the right (or wrong!) race condition.
+We call this _struct-tearing_, a multi-word analogue of word-tearing seen on some processors.
+It is also analogous to the racing update of two 32-bit halves of a `long` or `double` value, which can also cause "impossible" `long` or `double` values to appear in Java programs.
+We also use the term struct-tearing retroactively to refer to these effects on `long` and `double`.

+Struct-tearing may not appear on some platforms.
+On other platforms it may be rare, although mischievous code might force it to happen on command.
+In any case, struct-tearing cannot be ruled out absolutely.
+Java provides a workaround to suppress struct-tearing of values stored in fields: Declare the field `volatile`.
+The JVM then excludes struct-tearing by any means it chooses:
+Software transactions, hardware locking, hidden synchronization, extra buffering, or some combination of the above.
+This workaround does not apply to values stored in array elements.

+For 64-bit scalar values, struct tearing is inconvenient but has a limited impact.
+Since primitive classes will often carefully control their internal invariants, struct-tearing can cause new kinds of failures, if it violates those invariants.
+The JVM is likely in the future to support some way to mark a primitive class "non-tearable", instructing the JVM to ensure that struct-tearing is impossible for all variables of that type, including array elements.
+The simplest way to do this is to always buffer and never flatten.
+There may be other ways to get the effect, but there is likely always to be a cost, so this "non-tearable" marking is not going to be the default.
+The likely syntax in the class file is a modifier bit on the class itself, perhaps `ACC_VOLATILE` (renamed `ACC_NONTEARABLE` in this use).

+#### Weakness

+Like one of today's `Integer` objects, a buffered primitive object may be used as a key to a weak hash map.
+(There are many such in the Java ecosystem.)
+The implementation of a weak hash map probably appeals to the `WeakReference` JDK class or something similar.
+In any case, applications make varying use of `WeakReference` and related types, as well as JNI weak references.
+It appears that we cannot exclude buffered primitive objects from such uses, and so we need to assign a meaning to a weak reference to a primitive object.

+What does it mean to wait for a primitive object to become unreachable?
+If the primitive object is simply a bit-pattern of scalars, the unhappy answer is that it is alway reachable in principle, since the bit-pattern could be read from disk, loaded into a fresh copy of the primitive, and presented as a witness of reachability.
+After all, a reference is reachable if some other code can produce a reference which `acmp` will compare as indistinguishable from the original reference.
+But `acmp` on a primitive pays attention only to object content, not to object identity.

+If a primitive object is composed of a combination of scalars and references to identity objects, the problem is less hopeless, though still complicated.
+A primitive object becomes unreachable (in the modified definition of the previous paragraph) if and only if _at least one_ of its component identity object references becomes unreachable.

+It seems possible to implement this standard of reachability for primitive objects using a combination of GC adjustments, JDK library changes to `WeakReference`, and runtime code changes for JNI weak references.
+It also seems terribly inconvenient to do this, and we are looking for use cases to help us weigh the alternatives, such as refusing to build such `WeakReference`s (forcing library authors to recode) or just holding on to primitives forever and ever.

 ## Mirror, mirror

 When a class is reflected, its field and method types directly represent the